isaacnmm/pestpolicy-hugo2XX/content/posts/best-lawn-mower-for-large-yard/index.md

 layout: post
 ---

 Definitely, when choosing the best lawn mower for large yard, deck size or yard slope must not be your only consideration.
 Thus, to easily mow your sprawling estate or just a small lot, check the mower reviews below.
-But which mower type will be best for your plot? - Well, here it is: push [mowers](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/) ( acre), mowers, with powered wheels ( - acre).
+But which mower type will be best for your plot? - Well, here it is: push [mowers](https://pestpolicy.com/best-lawn-mower-for-cutting-edges/)( acre), mowers, with powered wheels ( - acre).

 But for yards that are over acre, you'll need a mower that's designed exactly for large yards - it must be fast and powerful.
-[Zero-turn-radius](https://pestpolicy.com/[best](https://pestpolicy.com/best-lawn-mower-with-mulcher/)-zero-turn-mower-for-rough-terrain/) or [riding mower](https://pestpolicy.com/best-riding-lawn-mower-for-tall-grass/) seem like an overkill for small yards - they'll be inconvenient and costly.
+[Zero-turn-radius](https://pestpolicy.com/[best](https://pestpolicy.com/best-lawn-mower-with-mulcher/)-zero-turn-mower-for-rough-terrain/)or [riding mower](https://pestpolicy.com/best-riding-lawn-mower-for-tall-grass/)seem like an overkill for small yards - they'll be inconvenient and costly.

 I recommend gas-powered rear-engine rider or a self-propelled mower (wide deck).